rimo10/youtube-api-server/README.md

 # Youtube API Server
 ## Overview
-This launches a golang server that can fetch videos using youtube-api and stores the results in a database(mysql) .
+This launches a golang server locally that can fetch videos using youtube-api and stores the results in a database(mysql) .

 ## Examples
 ### Searching Video